nim-lang/Nim/doc/intern.md

 ----------------

 In Nim, there is a redundant way to specify the type of an integer literal.
-First of all, it should be unsurprising that every node has a node kind.
+First, it should be unsurprising that every node has a node kind.
 The node of an integer literal can be any of the following values::

     nkIntLit, nkInt8Lit, nkInt16Lit, nkInt32Lit, nkInt64Lit,
     nkUIntLit, nkUInt8Lit, nkUInt16Lit, nkUInt32Lit, nkUInt64Lit

 On top of that, there is also the `typ` field for the type.
-It the kind of the `typ` field can be one of the following ones, and it should be matching the literal kind::
+The kind of the `typ` field can be one of the following ones, and it should be matching the literal kind::